mpajak99/growing-tree/README.md

 ## About :bulb:

-This is a simple application written using OOPs concepts in Java. </br>
+It's a simple application written using OOPs concepts in Java. </br>
 The purpose of the application is to simulate the growth of an oak/fir based on the entered data: name, initial age and height. </br>
 [Show me the result](#result)